mozilla/connect-cachify/README.md

 It is a set of middleware and view helper functions for the Node.js express framework.

 This does not provide in-memory caching, middleware caching, or many other types of caching.
-Cashify is focused on reducing the number of HTTP requests to your web nodes.
+Cachify is focused on reducing the number of HTTP requests to your web nodes.

 ## Installation ##